Healthy Homes Assessment Wilton

 Wilton Moisture Ingress & Drainage

-Rental properties should have effective drainage to get rid of floodwaters, surface water, and ground water.
-This includes the proper outfall or runoff.
-Making sure the water is able to go, and also that it doesn’t sit beneath buildings is an essential part of maintaining your property’s dry.
+Rental properties must be equipped with effective drainage to remove the stormwater and surface waters, and ground water, including the proper outfall or runoff.
+Making sure the water has a location to go, and it can’t linger underneath the structures is a crucial aspect of making sure your property is dry.

-Alongside the drainage system that will prevent the ingress of moisture, if your rental is enclosed between your floor and ground, a ground moisture barrier must be constructed if it is reasonably practicable to do so.
+Alongside an irrigation system to stop moisture from entering, if your apartment has an enclosed gap between the floor and the soil, a ground-water barrier must be installed if it’s reasonably practicable to do so.

-An underground moisture barrier generally made of polythene and is laid on top of the ground to stop any moisture that is present in the ground from rising into the property.
-It also helps to prevent moisture damage to the underfloor insulation.
+An underground moisture barrier usually a sheet of polythene that is placed over the ground to stop any moisture in the ground from rising into the building.
+It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection